Frequently Asked Questions: Chromium in Water

 Yes.
 Madison water is routinely tested for more than 130 potential contaminants, including both regulated and unregulated substances.
-Our extensive testing confirms that we meet all current federal and state drinking water standards.
+Our extensive testing confirms that we meet or exceed all federal and state drinking water standards.<.p>

 How do our rates of stomach cancer compare to the rest of the state and nation?

-The level of chromium in our area's drinking water has remained steady at least since the 1970s, yet rates of stomach cancer have declined over the same period.
-The statewide rate of stomach cancer is well below the national average (3.8 per 100,000 people) and Dane County has the lowest rate in the state (2.5 per 100,000 people).
+The level of chromium in our area's drinking water has remained steady at least since the 1970s, yet rates of stomach cancer in Madison have declined over the same period.
+The statewide rate of stomach cancer is well below the national average (3.8 per 100,000 people) and Dane County has one of the lowest rates in the state (2.5 per 100,000 people).

 What is the current water quality standard for chromium?

 Currently, there is no federal or state regulation for chromium-6.
 The federal government regulates only total chromium and the maximum contaminant level (MCL) is 100 ug/L or 100 parts per billion (ppb).
 When the regulation was established, it was assumed that all chromium in drinking water was chromium-6 and the MCL of 100 ppb was protective of human health.